ezsystems/ezplatform/doc/nginx/Readme.md

 ---------------------
 This folder contains `vhost.template` file which provides more features you can enable in your virtual host configuration.

 Bash script *(Unix/Linux/OS X)* exists to generate the configuration.
-To display the help text, execute the following command from the eZ Platform install root:
+To display the help text, execute the following command from the eZ install root:
 ```bash
 ./bin/vhost.sh -h
 ```